SMA's 2nd Annual Physicians-in-Training Leadership Conference

 Accepted abstracts are made available to the public online in advance of the meeting and authors and titles are published in the onsite syllabus.
 In addition, the information/materials displayed and presented during this meeting are the property of SMA.
 Please contact [email protected] regarding the use of any content prior to the meeting.

 This Conference is a private event.
 Activities presented at the meeting are for the education of attendees as authorized by the Southern Medical Association.
 The information and materials displayed and presented during this meeting are the property of the SMA and the presenter and cannot be photographed, copied, photocopied, transformed to electronic format, reproduced, or distributed without written permission of the Southern Medical Association and the presenter.
-Any use of the program content for commercial purposes, which includes, but is not limited to oral presentations, audiovisual materials used by speakers, and program handouts without the written consent of the SMA is prohibited.
+Any use of the program content for commercial purposes, which includes, but is not limited to oral presentations, poster presentations, audiovisual materials used by speakers, and program handouts without the written consent of the SMA is prohibited.
 This policy applies before, during and after the meeting.

 The names, insignias, logos and acronyms of the SMA are proprietary marks.
 Use of the names in any fashion, by any entity, for any purpose, is prohibited without the express written permission of the Southern Medical Association.